Guilherme-Tavares/reshade-pcsx2-auto-resolution/README.md

 ### Fallback: render target detection

 Some modes emit no detectable scissors.
-For those, the addon monitors newly created render targets via `init_resource`: if a render target's dimensions are a clean integer multiple of a known PS2 native resolution, using the same factor for both axes, the native resolution is identified.
+For those, the add-on monitors newly created render targets via `init_resource`: if a render target's dimensions are a clean integer multiple of a known PS2 native resolution, using the same factor for both axes, the native resolution is identified.

 ```
 RT 1024×896  →  1024/512 = 2,  896/448 = 2  →  native 512×448  ✓